Top 9 Water Quality Sensors for Water Treatment

 Residual Chlorine Sensor

-Operators use residual chlorine sensors to determine the level of chlorine left in water following the disinfection process.
-This measurement is vital to ensure that the water is safe for human consumption and free from dangerous pathogens.
+Operators use residual chlorine sensors to check how much chlorine is left in water after disinfection.
+This helps make sure the water is safe to drink and free from harmful germs.

 ➥ Applications

-Swimming Pools: Keeps track of chlorine levels to ensure safe swimming environments.
+Swimming Pools: Checks chlorine levels to ensure safe swimming.

-Cooling Systems: Inhibits microbial growth within industrial cooling systems.
+Cooling Systems: Stops germs from growing in industrial cooling systems.

 ➥ Importance

-Precisely measuring residual chlorine is essential for balancing effective disinfection with the reduction of chlorine by-products.
 The chlorine level must be high enough to keep the water safe.
-However, it should not be too high, as this can cause harm or create a bad taste and smell.
-This sensor aids in optimizing chlorine concentrations to meet these objectives.
+But it should not be too high.
+Too much chlorine can be harmful.
+It can also create a bad taste and smell.
+This sensor helps keep the chlorine levels just right.

 Turbidity Sensor